5 Frequently Asked Questions about ERP Integration

 A modern approach to ERP system integration, ESB integrates applications by acting as an abstraction layer and as such diminishes dependences by separating the ERP system from other applications.
 This approach to ERP integration can support myriad data formats in real-time.

-This approach allows companies to integrate ERP systems with data sources as well as applications.
-With features like transport protocols, application connectors, monitoring dashboards, data translation & mapping units, and more, ecosystem integration platforms securely enable companies to self-serve, onboard, and manage ERP integration, resulting in delighted customers and faster revenue.
+This approach enables companies to empower non-technical business users to integrate ERP systems with data sources as well as applications.
+At the same time, IT is freed to focus on more strategic business priorities.
+With features like transport protocols, application connectors, monitoring dashboards, data translation & mapping units, and more, these modern solutions securely enable companies to self-serve, onboard, and manage ERP integration, resulting in delighted customers and faster revenue.

 With data available in one accessible location, companies can improve internal workflows.
 For instance, the accounting team of a company need not collaborate with sales every month for preparing a record of revenue.
-Centralized access facilitates processes and alleviates employee waiting time, making organizations easier to do business with.
+Centralized access facilitates processes and alleviates employee waiting time, improving companies’ ease of doing business.

 ERP integration provides higher visualization of workflows and business tasks.
 Therefore, employees can have access to information, such as what their peers are working on, without difficulty.
 This can be beneficial when assigning prioritized tasks or requesting feedback from fellow employees.

 ERP integration automates processes across various departments and workflows.
 With the introduction of automation, the need for manual input ceases.
-Reduced manual input corresponds to a reduced number of errors, thus increasing company’s operational efficiency and productivity.
+Reduced manual input corresponds to reduced errors, thus increasing the company’s operational efficiency and productivity.

-Slow onboarding impacts a business in terms of the relationship it shares with the customers and partners.
-ERP integrations allow enterprises to form better relationships by onboarding their customers/partners up to 80% faster, boosting sales and revenue.
+Slow onboarding impacts a business in terms of its relationship with customers and partners.
+ERP integrations enable enterprises to form better relationships by onboarding their business customers/partners up to 80% faster, boosting sales and revenue.

-Enterprises that fail to embrace the wave of digital transformation tends to die or stagnate over time.
-ERP system integration allows companies to drive the change by delighting their customers through improved processes and faster onboarding, thereby helping them gain a competitive edge.
+Enterprises that fail to embrace the wave of digital transformation have higher chances to die or stagnate over time.
+Modern ERP system integration solutions with self-service and automation capabilities enable companies to drive change by delighting their customers through improved processes and faster onboarding, thereby helping them gain a competitive edge.